pyscal/pyscal/docs/source/example_clustering.rst

 ~~~~~~~~~~~~~~~~~~~~

 You can see that there is a cluster of atom.
 The clustering functions
-that pyscal offers helps in this regard.
+that pyscal offers helps to select atoms that belong to this cluster.
 If you used :func:`~pyscal.core.System.find_clusters`
 with ``cluster=True``, the clustering is carried out.
 Since we did used
 ``cluster=False`` above, we will rerun the function